Workshops & Offerings

 Fundamentals of Flipping

-A fully online and independent learning opportunity that offers faculty the ability to self-enroll and navigate resources at their own pace.
+A fully online and independent learning opportunity that allows faculty to self-enroll and navigate resources at their own pace.
 Enrollees are guided through workshop recordings, tutorials, and templates to organize and design their Flipped course.

 Enroll now!